-7 Further Related Work and Possible Future Directions
+8 Further Related Work and Possible Future Directions

-Previous work on updates in the context of tractable ontologies such as RDFS [11] and DL-Lite [5] typically has treated DELETEs and INSERTs in isolation, but not both at the same time nor in combination with templates filled by WHERE clauses, as in SPARQL 1.1; that is, these approaches are not based on BGP matching but rather on a set of ABox assertions to be updated known a priori.
-Pairing both DELETE and INSERT, as in our case, poses new challenges, which we tried to address by introducing different semantics and taking into account both materialised and reduced stores.
-In the future, we plan to extend our work in the context of DL-Lite where we could build upon, thoroughly studied query rewriting techniques, and at the same time benefiting from a more expressive ontology language.
-Expanding beyond our simple minimal RDFS language towards more features of DL-Lite or coverage of unrestricted RDF graphs would impose new challenges: for instance, consistency checking and consistency-preserving updates (as those treated in [5]) do not yet play a role in the setting of RDFS; extensions in these directions as well as practically evaluating the proposed semantics on existing triple stores is on our agenda.
+Previous work on updates in the context of tractable ontology languages such as RDFS [11] and DL-Lite [5] typically has treated DELETES and INSERTS in isolation, but not both at the same time nor in combination with templates filled by WHERE clauses, as in SPARQL 1.1; that is, these approaches are not based on BGP matching but rather on a set of ABox assertions to be updated, known a priori.
+Pairing both DELETE and INSERT, as in our case, poses new challenges, which we tried to address here in the practically relevant context of both materialised and reduced triple stores.
+In the future, we plan to extend our work in the context of DL-Lite, where we could build upon thoroughly studied query rewriting techniques (not necessarily relying on materialisation), and at the same time benefit from a more expressive ontology language.
+Expanding beyond our simple minimal RDFS language towards more features of DL-Lite or coverage of unrestricted RDF graphs would impose new challenges: for instance, consistency checking and consistency-preserving updates (as those treated in [5]), which do not yet play a role in the setting of RDFS, would become relevant; extensions in these directions. as well as practically evaluating the proposed semantics on existing triple stores is on our agenda.

-As for further related works, in the context of reduced stores, we refer to [22], where the cost of redundancy elimination under various (rule-based) entailment regimes -including RDFS- is discussed in detail.
-In the area of database theory, there has been a lot of work on updating logical databases: Winslett [28] distinguishes between model-based and formula-based updates; our approach clearly falls in the latter category, more concretely, ABox updates could be viewed as sets of propositional knowledge base updates [14] generated by SPARQL instantiating DELETE/INSERT templates.
-Let us further note that in the more applied area of databases, there are obvious parallels between some of our considerations and CASCADE DELETES in SQL (that is, deletions under foreign key constraints), in the sense that we trigger additional deletions of causes/effects in some of the proposed updated semantics discussed herein.
+As for further related works, in the context of reduced stores, we refer to [22], where the cost of redundancy elimination under various (rule-based) entailment regimes, including RDFS, is discussed in detail.
+In the area of database theory, there has been a lot of work on updating logical databases: Winslett [28] distinguishes between model-based and formula-based updates.
+Our approach clearly falls in the latter category; more concretely, ABox updates could be viewed as sets of propositional knowledge base updates [14] generated by SPARQL instantiating DELETE/INSERT templates.
+Let us further note that in the more applied area of databases, there are obvious parallels between some of our considerations and CASCADE DELETES in SQL (that is, deletions under foreign key constraints), in the sense that we trigger additional deletions of causes/effects in some of the proposed update semantics discussed herein.